Kiss discography

 Their seventh studio release, Dynasty, while being a musical departure, was a global success, thanks largely to the worldwide hit, "I Was Made for Lovin' You".
-The next three albums, Unmasked, Music From "The Elder" and Creatures of the Night, were domestic commercial failures, even as the band maintained popularity in many other parts of the world.
-Lick It Up was the first album featuring the band without make-up and was certified gold.
+The next three albums, Unmasked, Music from "The Elder" and Creatures of the Night, were domestic commercial failures, even as the band maintained popularity in many other parts of the world.
+Lick It Up was the first album featuring the band without makeup and was certified gold.
 Their next studio releases (Animalize; Asylum; Crazy Nights; Smashes, Thrashes & Hits) were more successful and Kiss recaptured some of their earlier glory (though not to the level of their 1970s heyday).
-Hot in the Shade was the lowest charting album of the unmasked era in the US, despite the success of the top 10 power ballad "Forever".
+Hot in the Shade was the lowest charting album of the unmasked era in the US, despite the success of the top-10 power ballad "Forever".

 With their 16th studio release, Revenge, Kiss attempted to modernize their sound for the 1990s with heavier songs.
-The album initially charted at #6 on the Billboard 200, and quickly reached Gold status in the US.
+The album initially charted at number 6 on the Billboard 200, and quickly reached Gold status in the US.
 1997's Carnival of Souls: The Final Sessions was released after the reunion tour and did not receive much promotion.
-It has yet to be certified Gold in the US despite the album's lone single "Jungle" reaching number 8 on the US Hot Mainstream Rock Tracks.
+It has yet to be certified Gold in the US despite the album's lone single "Jungle" reaching number 8 on the US Mainstream Rock Tracks chart.
 Followed by a highly successful reunion, in 1998 Psycho Circus was released and was a moderate success.
 Their first album in 11 years, Sonic Boom, was released in 2009.
-The band released their 20th studio album, Monster, on October 9, 2012.
+The band released their 20th and final studio album, Monster, on October 9, 2012.
 To date, Kiss has had 25 million copies certified by the RIAA in the United States.
 The band has 30 gold albums as of July 2015.

-The Kiss discography also includes a large number of unofficial releases - bootlegs.
-Most of them are live performances - audience recordings, radio broadcasts or soundboard recordings - but there are also unofficial releases featuring unreleased studio recordings.
+The Kiss discography also includes a large number of unofficial bootleg releases.
+Most of them are live performances—audience recordings, radio broadcasts or soundboard recordings—but there are also unofficial releases featuring unreleased studio recordings.
 Some bootlegs are known to include fake "Kiss" songs recorded by other bands.